 - i.
 "Armed forces of the United States" means the Army, the Navy, the Air Force, the Marine Corps, the Coast Guard, the commissioned corps of the United States Public Health Services, the National Oceanographic and Atmospheric Administration, the National Guard, or any military reserve unit of any branch of the armed forces of the United States. - ii.
 "Continuous attendance" means enrollment at one of Maricopa Community Colleges as a full-time or part-time student for a normal academic year since the beginning of the period for which continuous attendance is claimed.
 Students need not attend summer sessions or other such intersession beyond the normal academic year in order to maintain continuous attendance. - iii.
 "Maricopa County resident" means an individual who lives in Maricopa County and has lived in the state of Arizona for at least one year prior (365 days) to the first day of the semester (as published in the approved MCCCD Academic Calendar posted online at ACADEMIC CALENDARS) and who is a United States citizen or in a lawful status.
 In-state residency must be established prior to county residency for those moving from other states.
 Refer to Section C for guidelines. - iv.
 "Domicile" means a person's true, fixed, and permanent home and place of habitation.
 It is the place where he or she intends to remain and to which he or she expects to return when he or she leaves without intending to establish a new domicile elsewhere.
 Visa status must confer the ability to establish domicile in the United States in order to be classified as an in-state student. - v.
 "Emancipated person" means a person who is neither under a legal duty of service to his parent nor entitled to the support of such parent under the laws of this state. - vi.
 "Full-time student" means one who registers for at least twelve (12) credit hours per semester. - vii.
-"Lawful Presence" (See general Arizona Revised Statutes §§1-501 and 1-502), means MCCCD, in administering any "federal public benefit" or "state or local benefit," must require each natural person who applies for the benefit to submit one of 12 specific types of documents to demonstrate lawful presence in the United States. - viii.
-"Part-time student" means one who registers for fewer than twelve (12) credit hours per semester. - ix.
+"Part-time student" means one who registers for fewer than twelve (12) credit hours per semester. - viii.
 "Parent" means a person's father, or mother, or if one parent has custody, that parent, or if there is no surviving parent or the whereabouts of the parents are unknown, then a guardian of an unemancipated person if there are not circumstances indicating that such guardianship was created primarily for the purpose of conferring the status of an in-state student on such unemancipated person.